PSU-AXA-Somalia/AXA-PSU-Somalia/README.md

 For general users (for now), you might find the IRI Data library more user friendly - https://iridl.ldeo.columbia.edu/

-To read instructions, see data requirements and check out some worked examples - click the Wiki tab above https://github.com/PSU-AXA-Somalia/AXA-PSU-Somalia/wiki
+To read instructions, see data requirements and check out some worked examples - see the wiki: https://github.com/PSU-AXA-Somalia/AXA-PSU-Somalia/wiki